MatthewsMike/TrailTracker/README.md

     1. Be consistent with column name points_id vs point_id
 1. Split Map Controller, move into models
 1. Deal with Dependency injection
-1. Fix in login/registering redirection.
+1. Fix in login/registering redirection
 1. Review DB Calls in schedule model to convert to eloquent ORM
+1. Fix Info Window Generation code to be cleaner